Douglas C. Steiner

 Douglas Craig Steiner is a Brooklyn-based real estate developer who developed properties in New Jersey and New York and other states.
-In addition, he was chairman of Steiner Studios in Brooklyn, New York, the largest studio in the United States on the east coast.
+In addition, he was chairman of Steiner Studios in Brooklyn, New York, the largest studio on the East Coast of the United States.

 Early years

 Steiner grew up in South Orange, New Jersey.
 He worked at one point as a gardener during his college years.
 Initially he wanted to be a novelist but while studying creative writing at Stanford, where he was editor of Stanford's humor magazine, he found writing to be "torture."
 After graduation, he lived for six months in Paris, supported by his father David S. Steiner, but returned thereafter to work at his father's real estate development firm.

 Real estate

 At his father's firm, Steiner worked to develop numerous properties, such as office expansions and condominiums.
 He describes himself as a control freak; for example, he insists that office temperatures be kept at 63 degrees Fahrenheit throughout the year.
 In recent years, his firm is constructing an L-shaped 56-story condominium tower called The Hub, at 333 Schermerhorn Street, which has been predicted to be the tallest building in Brooklyn after completion.